bbchallenge/bbchallenge/src/routes/story.md

 Knowing the value of BB(15) would imply that we'd know if that particular 15-state Turing machine halts or not, it means that knowing BB(15) is at least as hard as solving Erdős' conjecture.

 These results drastically reduce the hope that we'd ever know the value of BB even for small values such as 15.
-Even worse, BB(6) <Katex math={BB6}/> [[Kropitz, reported by Marxen]](http://turbotm.de/~heiner/BB/bb-xlist.txt) as there is a 6-state Turing machine halting after roughly that many steps (exact number given in [[Kropitz, reported by Marxen]](http://turbotm.de/~heiner/BB/bb-xlist.txt)), which is way bigger than the estimated number of atoms in the universe 10<sup>80</sup>.
+Even worse, BB(6) <Katex math={BB6}/> [[Kropitz, 2010]](http://turbotm.de/~heiner/BB/bb-xlist.txt) as there is a 6-state Turing machine halting after roughly that many steps (exact number given in [[Kropitz, 2010]](http://turbotm.de/~heiner/BB/bb-xlist.txt)), which is way bigger than the estimated number of atoms in the universe 10<sup>80</sup>.

 Hence, the frontier between tractable and non-tractable values of BB really seems to be situated at BB(5).